Pyotr Stolypin: Interior minister and prime minister

-In his handling of the “Jewish Question”, Stolypin set a fine example for his fellow statesmen, petitioning the Tsar to dissolve the Pale of Settlement, visiting synagogues and inviting Jewish musicians to his home to play for his family.

 In 1910, Stolypin's brother-in-law Sergey Sazonov became Minister of Foreign Affairs, replacing Count Alexander Izvolsky.
 Around 1910 the press started a campaign against Rasputin, accusing him of improper sexual relations.
 Stolypin wanted to ban Rasputin from the capital and threatened to prosecute him as a sectarian.
 Rasputin decamped to Jerusalem, returning to St. Petersburg only after Stolypin's death.

 On 14 June 1910, Stolypin's land reforms came before the Duma as a formal law, including a proposal to spread the zemstvo system to the southwestern provinces of Asian Russia.
 Though the law seemed likely to pass, Stolypin's political opponents narrowly defeated it.
 In March 1911 Stolypin resigned from the fractious and chaotic Duma after the failure of his land-reform bill.
 Tsar Nicholas II decided to look for a successor to Stolypin and considered Sergei Witte, Vladimir Kokovtsov and Alexei Khvostov.
 The Moscow Times has summarized his career:

 Pyotr Stolypin's reforms produced astounding results within a few years.
 Between 1906 and 1915, thanks to the efforts of Stolypin's farmers, the productivity of crops nationwide grew by 14 percent, in Siberia by 25 percent.
 In 1912, Russia's grain exports exceeded by 30 percent those of Argentina, the United States and Canada combined.